Like most people, you probably use a mobile banking application…

 For example, the Trojan can draw itself over other apps and unofficial sources, give itself permissions to send and receive SMS, carry out financial transactions, make calls, and read contacts and grant itself device administrator rights and block any attempt to cancel this action.

 What can financial institutions do for app security ?

 Simply requiring the submission of a single password before granting access to your customer’s bank account is a defense system which can be beaten.

-By adding a multi-factor authentication feature – such as generated one-time passwords or fingerprints – you add an additional layer of defense which cannot easily be deceived.
+By adding a multi-factor authentication or a two-factor authentication feature – such as generated one-time passwords or biometric authentication methods such as fingerprints – you add an additional layer of security which cannot easily be deceived.

 2. Encourage the use of NFC-embedded SIM cards

 While you can’t force this security option on your consumers, you can highly suggest it.
 An NFC-embedded SIM card is a SIM card that allows consumers to securely download their credit card information into the Near Field Communication (NFC) SIM card.